AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 C:\Qt\Tools\QtCreator\share\qtcreator\templates\wizards\\[classes][projects]
 _Assuming that you followed the default installation recommendations.
 If not, locate the \share\qtcreator\templates\wizards\
-directory\folder and put the cusomt wizards in the relevant directory [classes][projects] - rename them as required.
+directory\folder and put the custom wizards in the relevant directory [classes][projects] - rename them as required.
 Qt Creator is not, as far as I know, very forgiving if there are two directories with the same name (one of which will usually
 be accompanied with -Copy).
 Qt Creator, again, as far I know, prefers all directories to have unique identifiers (names)._